brandur/sorg/content/drafts/mongodb.md

 hugely expensive in both computing resources and engineer time.

-What _should_ have happened from the beginning is that if it was very important to have a WebHooks paper trail going back to the beginning of time, old events should have been moved offline to an archive like S3 so that they could be audited at some later time.
+What _should_ have happened from the beginning is that if it was very important to have a Webhooks paper trail going back to the beginning of time, old events should have been moved offline to an archive like S3 so that they could be audited at some later time.
 More practically, it's probably not even worth going that far, and events could conceivably just be purged completely after a